whitgroves/solidity-contracts/README.md

 These contracts have been unlicensed and are freely available for any use, but be aware that they import code from contracts with different (but still permissable) licenses.

 ## Contract Extensions
+These are meant to extend existing contracts by adding modifiers and/or access controls.

 ### Delegated
 An extension of OpenZeppelin's [Ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) contract which adds the `onlyDelegate` modifier for privileged calls to certain contract functions, while preserving `onlyOwner` for more restricted access: